 You might get discouraged when you read this, because you know itʼs just impossible to be perfectly disciplined when sweets are so readily available.
 But thereʼs good news!

 Even if you donʼt follow everything in the Program all the time, youʼre still way ahead of the curve when it comes to bone health.
-But, as you know, Iʼm always looking for ways to make it easier on you to stick to the Save Our Bones Program.
+But, as you know, Iʼm always looking for ways to make it easier on you to stick to the Osteoporosis Reversal Program.

 So in todayʼs post, weʼll delve into just what toxins are hiding in those popular candies, and ways to find bone-healthy alternatives.
 You can actually “cheat” your way to better bone health, and in the process, you can share with your loved ones (especially candy- craving grandchildren) the concept that treats can be delicious and healthy at the same time.